whitefishdontjump/PracticalMachineLearning/PML-JUNE-2015NF-project-jhr.md

 #### Initial Model comments:

-The random forest method, properly tuned for 3 fold cross validation and a controlled training set size, created a prediction model with 99% accuracy in an out of sample test.
+The random forest method, tuned for 3 fold cross validation and a 50% training set size, created a prediction model with 99% accuracy in an out of sample test.

 ----------------------------------------------------------------------------